 About Social Work England

-Social Work England is the regulator of social workers in England.
-Our statutory aims, objectives, powers and responsibilities are set out under the Children and Social Work Act 2017 and the Social Workers Regulations 2018.
+Social Work England is the regulator of social workers, and education and training courses and qualifications for social workers, in England.
+Our statutory objectives, duties and powers as a regulator are set out in the Children and Social Work Act 2017 and The Social Workers Regulations 2018.

-If you give us your personal data through this website or through other means, Social Work England becomes the data controller for that information.
+If you provide your personal data to us, or it is shared with us, through this website or through other means, Social Work England becomes the data controller for that data.